 What Intent Is

-"Map the competitive landscape" is intent.
-It expresses a direction, not a fact.
-"The market is $4.2B" is a belief.
-It can be supported or refuted by evidence.
+"Map the competitive landscape" is intent: it expresses a direction, not a fact.
+"The market is $4.2B" is a belief: it can be supported or refuted by evidence.

 The SDK keeps these separate because they serve different purposes.